A woman lays flowers on the casket of a loved one who died a wrongful death.

 Get Your FREE Case Review

 When a loved one passes away due to someone else’s negligence, the pain and loss can feel overwhelming.
 During this difficult time, you need a trusted, compassionate ally to help you navigate the legal system.
-Lowry & Associates is here to support you.
+Lowry Law is here to support you.
 A dedicated wrongful death lawyer in Maine is ready to stand by your side, ensuring that your family’s rights are protected.

 Wrongful death lawsuits provide a legal avenue for families to seek justice and financial relief after losing a loved one.
 This can include covering medical expenses, funeral costs, and compensation for the emotional and financial toll the death has caused.
 Whether you’re in Portland, Greater Bangor, Lewiston, or elsewhere in Maine, we’re here to help you pursue justice and peace of mind.